 TE

-The HTTP TE request header indicates the transfer encodings that the client supports.
+The HTTP TE request header indicates the transfer encodings the client is willing to accept and whether the client supports trailer fields in chunked transfers.

 Usage